MarkShinozaki/CPTS122-DataStructures/Quiz 6/README.md

 # Quiz 6
 ## Questions

-### **1.What is a binary search tree (BST)?
+### **1. What is a binary search tree (BST)?
 Describe the properties of a BST in your answer.
 Also list one real-world example where a BST could be applied.**
 **Answer:**
 - A binary search tree (BST) is a binary tree in which each node has at most two children, referred to as the left child and the right child.
 The properties of a BST are:
   - The left subtree of a node contains only nodes with keys less than the node’s key.